electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-11. If you want, delete the "dev" and the "factory" directories.
+11. If you want, delete the `dev` and `factory` directories.

-12. If you want, logout from impCentral API.
+12. If you want, log out from the impCentral API.

 ```
 > impt auth logout